coeffic-raphael/financial-records-import/README.md

-Two choices make the first run credential-free: in debug the application **generates a signing secret** at startup, and extraction falls back to a **mock provider** returning canned records.
-The whole workflow — import, validate, correct, approve — is exercisable without an account anywhere.
+Two choices make the first run credential-free: in debug the application **generates a signing secret** at startup, and extraction falls back to a **mock provider**, which makes no network call.
+The CSV half of the workflow — import, validate, correct, approve, including every validation rule — is therefore fully exercisable with nothing configured at all.

-Section 2 explains what to add for real AI extraction.
+**PDF extraction needs a real API key**, and is the part of this project worth looking at.
+Without one, uploading a PDF completes and yields **no records**: that is the mock doing its job, not a failure.
+Section 2 says where to get a key and section 5 explains which model runs and why — it is one variable and a restart.
+The [video walkthrough](https://youtu.be/3czXPVkFSBc) shows the real extraction end to end if you would rather not configure anything.

 Your data survives a restart: the database and the uploaded documents live on named volumes, so `docker compose down` then `up` finds your batches intact.